Quantum dynamics of semiconductor quantum dot Josephson junctions

-\xsection{Introduction} Superconducting qubits based on Josephson junctions (JJs) are a promising platform for realizing useful solid-state quantum information processors~\cite{kjaergaard_superconducting_2020,bravyi_future_2022}.
-The JJs at the heart of these qubits are most often constructed as a superconductor-insulator-superconductor (S-I-S) heterostructure, which are reasonably well described by a nonlinear, sinusoidal current-phase relation.
-By combining these S-I-S JJs with linear capacitors and inductors one can realize a variety of different superconducting qubits, such as the transmon~\cite{koch_charge-insensitive_2007}, the fluxonium~\cite{manucharyan_fluxonium_2009}, and the 0-$\pi$ circuits~\cite{gyenis_experimental_2021}.
-Recently, high-quality superconductor-semiconductor-superconductor (super-semi) heterostucture JJs have been realized with a variety of constituent materials.
-These exhibit critical currents that are tunable via the field effect of an electrostatic gate and are characterized by current-phase relations that depend on the microphysics of the junction.
-These super-semi JJs have been used as a testbed for the underlying Andreev physics of superconducting weak links and to construct a variety of voltage-tunable superconducting qubits, from gate-tunable variants of the aforementioned circuits~\cite{de_lange_realization_2015, pita-vidal_gate-tunable_2020} to Andreev-pair qubits~\cite{janvier_coherent_2015,hays_direct_2018} and Andreev spin qubits~\cite{hays_coherent_2021-1,pita-vidal_direct_2023}, which encode information in the occupation of fermionic bound states hosted by the JJ.
+\xsection{Introduction} Superconducting circuits based on Josephson junctions (JJs) have been used to realize a variety of devices, including quantum amplifiers, digital logic circuits, and photon detectors.
+The most intensively studied applications of these circuits, however, are qubits, making these one of the promising and fastest-growing platforms for realizing large-scale quantum information processors~\cite{kjaergaard_superconducting_2020,bravyi_future_2022}.
+Many different JJ-based qubits have been demonstrated, including the transmon~\cite{koch_charge-insensitive_2007}, flux qubit \cite{doi:10.1126/science.285.5430.1036}, fluxonium~\cite{manucharyan_fluxonium_2009}, and $0-\pi$ qubit~\cite{gyenis_experimental_2021}.
+The JJs of these circuits have most often been based on superconductor-insulator-superconductor (S-I-S) tunnel-junctions; however, high-quality superconductor-semiconductor (super-semi) heterostucture JJs have also recently been realized in a variety of materials.
+These super-semi junctions, while exhibiting the Josephson effect, carry critical currents that are tunable via the field effect of an electrostatic gate, allowing a new class of voltage-tunable quantum circuits such as the gatemon~\cite{larsen_semiconductor-nanowire-based_2015,de_lange_realization_2015, pita-vidal_gate-tunable_2020}, Andreev-pair qubits~\cite{janvier_coherent_2015,hays_direct_2018} and Andreev spin qubits~\cite{hays_coherent_2021-1,pita-vidal_direct_2023}.
+These devices have also served as a testbed for the underlying Andreev physics of superconducting weak links, and more recently, as building blocks of new topologically non-trivial superconducting circuits \cite{matute2023quantum,PinoSoutoAguado2024}.